KRUGER NATIONAL PARK SELF-DRIVE

 The Kruger Explorer app also works offline, which is useful because much of Kruger does not have a wifi signal outside of the rest camps.

-Enjoy the scenery and the little things as well as searching for those elusive sightings.
+Enjoy the scenery and the little things as well as the search for those elusive sightings.

-Kruger National Park is run by SANS Parks and has twelve main rest camps, all of which have a shop, restaurant and petrol station.
+Kruger National Park is run by SANParks and has twelve main rest camps, all of which have a shop, restaurant and petrol station.
 Some also have swimming pools, and some have decks overlooking their adjacent rivers.

-Most of the rest camps offer a variety of accommodation, ranging from tent and caravan parking, basic huts (using communal bathrooms and kitchens), bungalows, safari tents and guest houses.
+Most of the rest camps offer a variety of accommodations, ranging from tent and caravan parking, basic huts (using communal bathrooms and kitchens), bungalows, safari tents and guest houses.

 Obviously, the cheapest accommodation in Kruger is the rest camp’s campsites, and as we have our 4×4 bush camper with a tent on top, we stayed in six of Kruger’s rest camps on our self-drive itinerary.

-We’ve rated the six rest camps we stayed in below and the game viewing opportunities we experienced in the area of each.
+Below, we’ve rated the six rest camps we stayed in below and the game-viewing opportunities we experienced in each area.

 We’ve also included the price of one night for a powered campsite in October so you can compare prices.
-For current tariffs and all other accommodation prices, go to Sans Parks Kruger National park site here.
+For current tariffs and all other accommodation prices, go to SANParks Kruger National Park site here.

 ♦ Cost per night for two on a powered site: R 380 – R 445 (depending on dates)